grootkng/omnistack-10/README.md

-# Develpment of DevFinder - Semana Omnistack
+# Develpment of DevRadar - Semana Omnistack

 > Basic application made with Node.js, React.js and React Native using Expo for run our App.